nitinravi/err/README.md

-# err
+# ERR Associates
-freelance website portfolio
+Freelance website portfolio for ERR Associates built with React and Tailwind :)